DIY Natural Dog Shampoo

 All natural dog shampoo

-For a spa like finish, dilute 2-3 drops of lavender or roman chamomile essential oil into 1 tablespoon Olive Oil.
+For a spa like finish, dilute 2-3 drops of lavender or roman chamomile essential oil into 1 tablespoon of Olive Oil.
 Rub the oil in your palm and massage the pads of your dog’s feet.
-The exposed pads will allow the calming, therapeutic oil to absorb readily into the blood stream.
+The exposed pads will allow the calming, therapeutic oil to absorb readily into the bloodstream and the olive oil will moisturize the pads.

-Apply some more to your palm and give your dog a good rub down (they will love this part!).
+Apply some more to your palm and give your dog a good rub down working the oil into their skin (they will love this part!).
 Be sure to avoid their eyes.
 Alternatively, you could use peppermint essential oil for it’s healing effects.
 Peppermint is good for increasing blood circulation, helping arthritis, dysplasia, and muscle strain.

 Now that I’m all clean, it’s time to get dirty again!!